Vijay Devarakonda, Rakul Preet Singh, Rashmika Mandana and Nithya Menen at IFFI 2019

 After the announcement that Rajinikanth would grace the opening ceremony of the International Film Festival of India (IFFI) 2019, we now hear that actors from Telugu and Kannada film industries will make their presence felt at the 50th edition of the film festival.

-The new heartthrob who has not only won the love of Telugu movie buffs but also of the Hindi film industry, Vijay Devarakonda; Rakul Preet Singh, who has made a successful cross over from South to Bollywood; Bangalore-based Rashmika Mandanna and Nithya Menen, who was also seen in Mission Mangal, are all set to attend the golden jubilee edition of IFFI in Goa.
+The new heartthrob who has not only won the love of Telugu movie buffs but also of the Hindi film industry, Vijay Devarakonda; Rakul Preet Singh, who has made a successful crossover from South to Bollywood; Bangalore-based Rashmika Mandanna and Nithya Menen, who was also seen in Mission Mangal, are all set to attend the golden jubilee edition of IFFI in Goa.

 While Vijay and Rakul Preet will be in conversation with film critic Anupama Chopra on November 27, Nithya Menen and Rashmika will converse with film critic Baradwaj Rangan on November 28.